cmower/ros_helper/README.md

 # ros_helper

-ROS helper package.
-Provides various helper classes/nodes/messages.
-When writing code for ROS, I find that a lot of code is repeated, the `ros_helper.node.RosNode` class provides a bunch of methods I use most often.
+The `ros_helper` package provides various helper classes/methods/nodes/messages for [ROS1](https://www.ros.org/).
+Over the years, when I have been developing ROS packages, a lot of code is repeated.
+This package is a central collection of a bunch of code that I find myself repeating a lot.

-When using joysticks, see `ros_helper.joy`.
-Also included are some helpful nodes/scripts.
+Feel free to clone and use the `ros_helper` repo inside your catkin workspace, or copy/paste/modify any of the scripts for your projects.